All Guides Dollywood

 A B&M wing coaster perched 21 stories above the valley floor, with nothing above or below you.

-- Ride experience: graceful and glassy smooth: a huge first drop, four inversions, and genuine sense of flight.
+• Ride experience: graceful and glassy smooth: a huge first drop, sweeping turns, and genuine sense of flight.
 The Smokies views from the lift are the best in the park.

 3. Thunderhead